 Satellites are a vital tool for monitoring the climate and how it can affect weather seasons, leading to phenomena such as the "El Nino".
 This is useful for forecasting potential weather systems.

-SENTINEL-3's OLCI and SLSTR instruments will provide data for climate modelling and impact studies.
-The ALT instument will support Climate & Seasonal Forecasting, and the mission will also undertake monitoring of river and lake levels, and contribute to flood monitoring studies.
-More on SENTINEL-3's marine monitoring applications can be found here (OLCI) and here (SLSTR)
+Copernicus Sentinel-3's OLCI and SLSTR instruments provide data for climate modelling and impact studies.
+The ALT instument supports Climate & Seasonal Forecasting, and the mission also undertaks monitoring of river and lake levels, and contributes to flood monitoring studies.
+More on Sentinel-3's marine monitoring applications can be found in the OLCI and SLSTR User Guides.

 25 February 2016